 - Safety devices that are on plant diagrams but don't really exist on the plant;

 - The company's curious attitude towards the Health and Safety Executive;

 - Something else?
 Something that is worse, Something that involves everybody?

 Following a tip-off from a source in the personnel department, Alan Rush decides to take the unique step of bugging his own disciplinary hearing something that the company is totally unprepared for.

-Surrounding a disastrous Industrial Tribunal hearing where the company loses control of virtually every aspect of the case The Guardian's/ Private Eye Magazine's journalist Paul Foot gains an interest that could only be shaken by a serious threat, there are suspicious deaths and a near-miss involving an empty lift shaft, telephone tapping, large-scale fraud, dirty tricks and so on.
+Surrounding a disastrous Industrial Tribunal hearing - where the company loses control of virtually every aspect of the case - The Guardian's / Private Eye Magazine's investigative journalist Paul Foot gains an interest that could only be shaken by a serious threat, there are suspicious deaths and a near-miss involving an empty lift shaft, telephone tapping, large-scale fraud, dirty tricks and so on.

 In the background, there are always the questions of: